bids-standard/bids-matlab/CONTRIBUTING.md

-When others are making [suggestions to your pull request](#suggesting-text), you have the possibility to accept directly the changes suggested during the review through the github interface.
+When others are making [suggestions to your pull request](#suggesting-text), you have the possibility to accept directly the changes suggested during the review through the GitHub interface.
 This can often be faster and more convenient than make the changes locally and then pushing those changes to update your pull request.
 Moreover it gives the opportunity to give credit to the reviewers for their contribution.